 Wherever you live in the UK, you can visit our 'Starting work' pages to find out how you can get in touch with your nearest careers adviser.
 Our Starting Work section has a wealth of information about entering the world of work, including the Access to work scheme which supports people with disabilities and their employers in meeting support needs.
 For more information about the Access to Work Scheme and the support this offers visit the Government services' access to work page.

-RNIB and Action for Blind People have an extensive programme of employment support, which can help you, and your careers advisor at school in starting to think about what you might like to do.
+RNIB has an extensive programme of employment support, which can help you, and your careers advisor at school in starting to think about what you might like to do.

 Work experience is perhaps the most valuable element of career planning, both in finding out what certain careers are like, but also to add to your school and college qualifications to increase your chances of success in job applications later on.